BohdanQQ/mc-bedrock-mini-teleport/README.md

 **Experimental Beta API required**

 This is an ad-hoc implementation of a simple teleport command.
-The script plugin is based on the Starter template.
+The script plugin is based on the [minecraft-scripting-samples/starter](https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter) template.

 The build step `npm run build` is modified.
 We parse the `locations.csv` file placed in the root of the project.
 The file contains CSV rows in the format: